cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 ### Part 1

 Inside the `accounts` package, create a class called `Account` with the following members:
-- `Account(int accountNumber, double balance)` - constructor
+- `public Account(int accountNumber, double balance)` - constructor that accepts parameters representing the new account number and starting balance
-- `double balance` - instance variable
-- `int accountNumber` - instance variable
-- `double getBalance()` - returns the current account balance
+- `public double getBalance()` - returns the current account balance
-- `int getAccountNumber()` - returns the account number
+- `public int getAccountNumber()` - returns the account number
-- `double deposit(double amount)` - deposits funds to the account and returns the new balance
+- `public double deposit(double amount)` - deposits funds to the account and returns the new balance
-- `double withdraw(double requested)` - withdraws funds from the account and returns the requested amount or `0` if the account has an insufficient balance
+- `public double withdraw(double requested)` - withdraws funds from the account and returns the requested amount or `0` if the account has an insufficient balance

 #### Notes
 - This account doesn't have an overdraft facility.
 - The balance of an account may only be modified through the `deposit()` and `withdraw()` methods.
-- Consider the appropriate visibility of the instance variables to allow any sub-classes to access those values
+- Consider the necessary instance variables and the appropriate access modifiers of to allow any sub-classes to access those values

 #### :white_check_mark: Verify Your Implementation

 To verify that your code works as expected, run the `AccountTest` tests.

-In your terminal, ensure that you are in the `object-oriented-programming` folder, then run the following command:
+In your terminal, run the following command:

 ```shell
 ./mvnw clean test -Dtest=AccountTest